AICONSlab/VentMapp3r/docs/vent_seg.md

 ![ventricle pop up window](images/ventmapper_vent_popup.png)

 Click "Select t1w" and chose your T1 image.
 Click "Run".
+Click either or both "Select t2w" and "Select flair" (with respect to the sequences you have) and select the correspending images.
 Type your desired output name in the "out" box.
+Check the box next to "force" if you want to overwrite a previous output.
+Click "Run".
 Your output file will automatically appear in your t1w folder.